HealthyTechGuy/plant-report-app/README.md

 - AWS CLI
 - AWS Account

+## Running project unit tests

+I've added a github workflow file which will automatically run the project tests on deployment but if you wish to run them locally you can by using either of these commands:

+`go test ./internal/plant-service` & `go test ./pkg/pdf`
+`go test ./...`
+`make test`

 ## Usage

 - Use the API Gateway URL to make requests to your Lambda function.